unix3dgforce/android-device-xiaomi-beryllium/README.md

-Xiaomi Mi MI 8 Explorer Edition was announced and released in June 2018.
+Xiaomi Pocophone F1 was announced and released in Augus 2018.

 ## Device specifications